Living With Myeloma

 - Give copies of the documents to family members or healthcare professionals.

 Since 2016, it has been legal in Canada for an eligible person suffering intolerably from a grievous and irremediable medical condition to access medical Assistance in Dying (MAiD).
 MAiD permits a doctor or nurse practitioner to assist an eligible patient in voluntarily ending their life with dignity.
 MAiD is about empowerment, dignity, relief, eliminating the unknown and fully reclaiming the time left with a semblance of control.
-Although your loved ones may not agree, it is your tight and your decision.
+Although your loved ones may not agree, it is your right and your decision.

 For most people, talking about death is very hard.
 You might worry that it will hurt friends and family or make them upset.
 You may fear that talking about it will make it come faster – even though it won’t.
 You might find that the subject, once raised, is rejected with words like “everything will be fine” or “it will all work out.”
 How your family has handled death in the past and differences in traditions or customs can also affect how you speak about it.